AlaaHalumi/2gatherapi-js/README.md

 </div>

 <h1>2GatherAPI plugins:</h1>
+<p> Our Plugins are made of different objects together in one place. </p>
 <div>
 <h2>tg-login: </h2>
-<p>login plugin contain two inputs one in type text and the second in type password. in addition the plugin contain one button. this plugin support voice command</p><br>
+<p>login plugin contain two inputs one of type text, and the second is of type password.
+In addition the plugin contains one button to login.<br> This plugin supports voice command option</p><br>
-<p>the developer need to initial sessionStorage with 2 property:<br>
+<p>How to use it?
+The developer needs to initial sessionStorage with 2 properties:<br>
 1.sessionStorage.disability<br>
 2.sessionStorage.device<br>
 </p>